The room is furnished with:

 10. Are the halls open during break?

 Most of the residence halls close during fall break over the week of Thanksgiving, fall semester break, spring break and spring semester break.
-Nickerson, Houts/Hosey and South Todd halls are open during all of the breaks except for spring semester break.
+Nickerson, Houts/Hosey, Fitzgerald and South Todd halls are open during all of the breaks except for spring semester break.
 The on-campus apartments are open all year long.